dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ![](images/usb-pci-card.jpeg)

 Your motherboard has a limited number of USB devices and limited amount of USB bandwidth it can support.
+Each USB controller chip can support 127 USB devices- but note that a single physical device often consumes multiple virtual device slots!
 Flight simulator devices can push past these limits, especially when using some of the more advanced head trackers/webcams, VR headsets, and USB displays.
+If you notice these devices having issues, you may need additional USB controller chips.

+Some motherboards have a separate USB controller for the front and rear I/O, which may extend this limit.
+Other motherboards may have multiple controllers for the rear I/O. consult your motherboard manual to determine which physical ports correspond to which controllers.

-If you notice these devices having issues, try adding a USB PCIe expansion card to your system and moving some devices to the expansion card.
+You can also add a USB PCIe expansion card to your system and moving some devices to the expansion card.
+My friend and I have tested a few of the cheaper and lower end PCIe cards and found them lacking.
+The very cheapest cards do not actually contain a dedicated controller chip and are simply internal hubs.
+With other cheap cards we encountered issues such as:

-Note that the 4-port and 7-port expansion cards typically have the same bandwidth and device count limits.
-Also note that you should purchase a reputable card with an independent USB controller.
-Cheaper cards are just internal hubs and won’t solve this issue, and in the worst case can cause system instability.
+- Cards failing after a few weeks of driving a VR headset
+- Driver incompatibilies
+- System stability issues such as BSOD crashes and boot loops

+In the worst case, a malfunctioning USB card can damage your motherboard through the PCIe port.

+The only reliable brand we've found is [Startech](https://www.startech.com/en-ca).
+While they are expensive, they are the gold standard for commercial systems.
+We particularly recommend this [4 port card](https://www.amazon.com/StarTech-com-Express-SuperSpeed-Dedicated-Channels/dp/B00HJZEA2S).

 # Head Tracking